Find Rich History in America's "First Frontier"

 In fact, a number of original sections of this trail in the High Country are actually colonial roads that felt the tread of patriot militia.
 One of those walks crosses the Appalachian Trail.
 Another is on the Blue Ridge Parkway near the Museum of NC Minerals where exhibits include a full-size figure of an Overmountain militia man wearing the buckskin garb typical of the Appalachian frontier.
 Talk about history hiking!

 This stirring story, with a bit of Daniel Boone’s story too, is the topic of Boone’s popular summer outdoor drama Horn in the West.
 This more than 60-year-old historical spectacle is a must-see experience of summertime in the High Country—and a great way to add to your exploration of history.
-The Horn runs June 15th to August 11th, 2012.
+The Horn is high quality summer theater and generally runs mid-June to mid-August.

 The Civil War